-The Anselm Society's fall lecture will be held at Glen Eyrie castle on Sunday October 14 at 3pm, with coffee and tea reception to follow.
-Join us at Glen Eyrie for a magical time exploring one of C.S.
+The Anselm Society's fall 2018 lecture was held at Glen Eyrie castle on Sunday October 14 at 3pm.
+It was a magical time exploring one of C.S.
 Lewis's most profound works of fiction, Till We Have Faces.

 About the Speaker

 Andrew Lazo is an internationally recognized authority on the life and writings of C.S.
 Lewis and fellow Inklings.
 He was the Mythopoeic Society’s 2016 Scholar Guest of Honor and a Plenary Speaker at the C.S.
 Lewis Foundation’s 2017 Summer Institute in Oxford and Cambridge.
 He currently teaches English and a course on C. S. Lewis at Houston Christian High School.

 C. S. Lewis and the Myth of Love: (Un)veiling the Mysteries of Till We Have Faces.